 The Human Services program is dedicated to providing quality instruction and in-depth clinical training for students interested in serving and assisting people in the areas of addictions, applied gerontology, corrections, developmental disabilities, domestic/family violence and residential child care.

 Human Services programs expose students to comprehensive theoretical instruction as well as expert clinical training and practical experience.
 In addition to certificate or degree options, many working professionals choose to complete Human Services coursework at COD for Continuing Education Units (CEUs).

-All Human Services programs are accredited by the Illinois Certification Board and the Council for Standards in Human Service Education.
+All Human Services programs are accredited by the Illinois Certification Board.

 Determine Your Path